kunigami/kunigami.github.io/blog/_posts/2024-03-01-understanding-call-once-in-cpp.md

         // If stage contains 0 (unlocked), set it to 1
         // Otherwise keep the value
         //
-        // Set the old value of fut into expected std::uint32_t expected = 0;
+        // Set the old value of flag into expected std::uint32_t expected = 0;
         std::atomic_compare_exchange_strong(&flag, &expected, 1);
         if (expected == 0) { // it enters an exclusive region